 Second, EPA considered the epidemiological evidence, which also largely paralleled that considered in the 1997 review.
 Once again, EPA cited the epidemiological studies as additional evidence of associations between ozone exposures and the types of lung function decrements and respiratory symptoms identified in the clinical studies, 73 Fed.
 Reg.
-16440/2, JA, and as evidence that ozone exposures are associated with excess hospital admissions and emergency department visits for respiratory causes, id. at 16471/1, JA.
-EPA also noted that limited epidemiological evidence suggested associations between ozone exposures and school absenteeism, id. at 16440/2, JA , but found these associations required additional study before any conclusions could be drawn, 2006 CD at 7-65 (noting "further replication is needed before firm conclusions can be drawn"), JA ...
+16440/2, JA107, and as evidence that ozone exposures are associated with excess hospital admissions and emergency department visits for respiratory causes, id. at 16471/1, JA138.
+EPA also noted that limited epidemiological evidence suggested associations between ozone exposures and school absenteeism, id. at 16440/2, JA107, but found these associations required additional study before any conclusions could be drawn, 2006 CD at 7-65 (noting "further replication is needed before firm conclusions can be drawn"), JA476.
 Similarly, although EPA pointed to new epidemiological evidence concerning effects on "cardiac-related physiological endpoints," 73 Fed.
 Reg.
-16440/2, EPA explained that the evidence remains "limited" and "much needs to be done to more fully integrate links between ambient [ozone] exposures and adverse cardiovascular outcomes," id. at 16457/1, JA .
+16440/2, JA107, EPA explained that the evidence remains "limited" and "much needs to be done to more fully integrate links between ambient [ozone] exposures and adverse cardiovascular outcomes," id. at 16457/1, JA124.
 EPA also acknowledged limitations in other epidemiological evidence.
-See, e.g., id. at 16461/1 ("[T]he epidemiological association cannot be interpreted with confidence as providing evidence that the observed health effects can be attributed to [ozone] alone.").
-JA ; id. at 16479/3 ("[T]he epidemiological studies are not themselves direct evidence of a causal link between exposure to [ozone] and the occurrence of the effects."), JA .
+See, e.g., id. at 16461/1 ("[T]he epidemiological association cannot be interpreted with confidence as providing evidence that the observed health effects can be attributed to [ozone] alone."), JA128; id. at 16479/3 ("[T]he epidemiological studies are not themselves direct evidence of a causal link between exposure to [ozone] and the occurrence of the effects."), JA146.

 As in 1997, EPA observed the epidemiological literature indicated possible mortality associated with ozone exposures but, due to uncertainties in the data, concluded only that such an association was "highly suggestive."
-Id. at 16446/3, JA.
-Because EPA determined (as it had in 1997) that the NAAQS should be revised based only on health effects "for which the Criteria Document concluded
+Id. at 16446/3, JA113.
+Because EPA determined (as it had in 1997) that the NAAQS should be revised based only on health effects "for which the Criteria Document concluded that the associations are causal or likely to be causal," id. at 16439/3 (emphasis added), JA106, it "did not focus on mortality as a basis for proposing that the current [ozone] standard was not adequate," id. at 16460/2 (emphasis added), JA127.

-Third, EPA again considered evidence from toxicological studies regarding biological mechanisms for associations between ozone exposures and respiratory infection, respiratory inflammation, and the other lung function effects identified in the clinical and epidemiological studies, id. at 16457/1, JA, and again identified sensitive populations, essentially consistent with the findings made in 1997, see id. at 16440/3 (active people, children, older people, those with pre-existing lung disease (such as asthmatics) or heart disease, and "people with increased responsiveness to [ozone]"), JA .
+Third, EPA again considered evidence from toxicological studies regarding biological mechanisms for associations between ozone exposures and respiratory infection, respiratory inflammation, and the other lung function effects identified in the clinical and epidemiological studies, id. at 16457/1, JA124, and again identified sensitive populations, essentially consistent with the findings made in 1997, see id. at 16440/3 (active people, children, older people, those with pre-existing lung disease (such as asthmatics) or heart disease, and "people with increased responsiveness to [ozone]"), JA107.

-Finally, as in 1997, because "[t]he CAA does not require ... zero-risk," id. at 16437/2, JA, EPA undertook risk assessments "to help inform [its] evaluation of the adequacy of the current standard," id. at 16471/2, JA.
-Given the "uncertainties associated with inconclusive scientific and technical information ... [and] hazards that research has not yet identified," id. at 16437/1, JA, these assessments were designed "to provide some perspective on the extent to which atrisk groups would likely experience 'exposures of concern," and regarding "the potential magnitude of the risk of experiencing various adverse health effects," id.
+Finally, as in 1997, because "[t]he CAA does not require ... zero-risk," id. at 16437/2, JA104, EPA undertook risk assessments "to help inform [its] evaluation of the adequacy of the current standard," id. at 16471/2, JA138.
+Given the "uncertainties associated with inconclusive scientific and technical information ... [and] hazards that research has not yet identified," id. at 16437/1, JA104, these assessments were designed "to provide some perspective on the extent to which atrisk groups would likely experience 'exposures of concern,'" and regarding "the potential magnitude of the risk of experiencing various adverse health effects," id.

-at 16450/2-3, JA.
+at 16450/2-3, JA117.
 As EPA explained, its task was to determine "a [concentration] level that reduces risk sufficiently so as to protect public health with an adequate margin of safety."
-Id. at 16437/2 (emphasis added), JA .
+Id. at 16437/2 (emphasis added), JA104.